 This is well illustrated by a 2013 study comparing the GDP per capita and a metric for life satisfaction called the Gross Progress Indicator (or GPI) per capita of 17 countries comprising just over half the global population.
 As the figure below shows, the measures were highly correlated from 1950 until about 1978, when they moved apart as environmental and social costs began to outweigh the benefits of increased GDP.

 Any capitalist system needs growth to accumulate more capital and thus produces inequality somewhere during its accumulation process.
 This is a fact which makes policies that are steered by GDP growth while intended to enhance societal wellbeing quite paradoxical.
 Indefinite growth year-on-year is not the panacea for constant improvement in living standards as many believe it to be; it is, in fact, an effective way to consistently increase the level of inequality and the socio-economic ills with which it is so closely associated.

-In the following three blog articles, we will discuss some key growth defending arguments, which we have clustered under three themes:
+In the following blog articles, we will discuss some key growth defending arguments, clustered as followed:

-- ‘We need growth to tackle global inequality and extreme poverty’
+‘We need growth to tackle global inequality and eradicate extreme poverty’